 There are different types of reflective gear, from lightweight and cheap vests to reflective shoes, pants, gloves, and wristbands.
 The more you light up during inclement weather or nights, the safer you are.

-There are different types of reflective gear from a lightweight and cheap vest to reflective shoes, pants, gloves, and wrist bands.
-The more you light up during inclement weather or during the dark of night, the safer you are.
-However, isn’t it easy for drivers to see pedestrians?
-That’s not necessarily the case, because drivers have a hard time adjusting their eyes when driving at night because of changing lights.
-Even at a slower speed, a driver can only see a couple of hundred feet in front of the car.
-Without proper reflective gear, a driver might not be able to adjust quickly enough.
-Reaction time is slower because drivers usually are sleepy, which is common when driving in the morning or night.
+You may ask yourself, don’t drivers have headlights and can see me even without reflective gear?
+The answer is that it is not necessarily the case because drivers have difficulty adjusting their eyes when driving at night because of changing lights.
+Even at a slower speed, a driver can only see a couple hundred feet in front of the car.
+With proper reflective gear, a driver might be able to adjust quickly enough.
+The reaction time can also be slower at night because drivers usually are sleepy, which is common when driving in the morning or at night.

 Also Read: Know about sports stopwatch